 Location: Echo Lake in between Hollywood & Vine and Indiana Jones Epic Stunt Spectacular.

 Dining Plan: 1 Table Service

-Setting: The 50’s Prime Time Café is a nostalgic throwback to what I’ve been told was a simpler time.
+Setting: 50’s Prime Time Café is a nostalgic throwback to what I’ve been told was a simpler time.
 The restaurant features a number of period piece knick knacks as well as televisions that show clips from various 1950s era shows.
-The Prime Time Café takes great pride in the good behavior and manners of its guests.
-Your server, who will go by the name “Mom” or “Dad,” may harass your group if you have a tendency to put your elbows on the table, don’t eat all of your vegetables, or have the audacity to wear a hat at the dinner table.
+Prime Time takes great pride in the good behavior and manners of its guests.
+Your server, who will go by the name “Mom,” “Dad,” or “Cousin,” may harass your group if you have a tendency to put your elbows on the table, don’t eat all of your vegetables, or have the audacity to wear a hat to the dinner table.
 Spilling something is not recommended.

 Value: Above average.
-Although the experience relies on your server, the overall atmosphere and decorations are fun no matter what.
+Although the experience relies on your server to a point, the overall atmosphere and decorations are fun no matter what.
 The food is usually good and won’t break the bank.
-On the Dining Plan this is a fairly inexpensive meal, but I wouldn’t let that deter you from eating here.

 Reputation: 50’s Prime Time Café is probably the best and most consistent table service restaurant at the Hollywood Studios.
 The food is relatively inexpensive, prepared well, and the service is fun.
 Just be aware of the possibility that you may be harassed by “Mom” a bit (or a lot).